 So thank you to all the amazing acts, writers, musicians who gave Music Hall its joie de vivre and Variety its spice.
 Sadly, we shall never see their like again.
 In the words of the great Max Miller, “there’ll never be another!”.

-AFTERWORD The two photos above are of one of my favourite variety acts, Wilson, Keppel and Betty, and here is some film of them doing the sand dance from their most famous routine, “Cleopatra’s Nightmare”.
+AFTERWORD The two photos above are of one of the most fondly remembered variety acts, Wilson, Keppel and Betty, and here is some film of them doing the sand dance from their most famous routine, “Cleopatra’s Nightmare”.
 Enjoy!